EthanIrby8/Final-Project-CPE646/README.md

 3) new_model.summary() # View the layers and parameters of either model
 4) call new_model.fit to train the model on data of your choice

-Since the optimizer and its state are saved as well, training will restart from where it left off.
+Since the optimizer and its state are saved as well, training will restart from where training left off.
 Make predictions and evaluate the model on images of your choosing.
+Also, make sure to train for more than 20 epochs as convergence towards a high test accuracy is right around the corner.